-- 1 During user-level progress made by UPC++, callbacks may be executed.
+1 During user-level progress made by UPC++, callbacks may be executed.
 Such callbacks are subject to restrictions on how they may further invoke UPC++ themselves.
 We designate such restricted execution of callbacks as being in the restricted context.
-The general restriction is stated as: - User code running in the restricted context must assume that for the duration of the context all other attempts at making user-level progress, from any thread on any process, may result in a no-op every time. - 3 The immediate implication is that a thread which is already in the restricted context should assume no-op behavior from further attempts at making progress.
+The general restriction is stated as:

+- 2 User code running in the restricted context must assume that for the duration of the context all other attempts at making user-level progress, from any thread on any process, may result in a no-op every time. - 3 The immediate implication is that a thread which is already in the restricted context should assume no-op behavior from further attempts at making progress.
 This makes it pointless to try and wait for UPC++ notifications from within restricted context since there is no viable mechanism to make the notifications visible to the user.
-Thus, calling any routine which spins on user-level progress until some notification occurs will likely hang the thread.

-- 4 A thread running in the restricted context shall not initiate any UPC++ collective operation that has a progress level of user. - 5 Initiating a collective operation with a progress level of internal or none from within the restricted context is deprecated behavior, and it may be prohibited in subsequent revisions. - 6 The in_progress function can be used to query whether the calling thread is currently running in the restricted context.
+Thus, calling any routine which spins on user-level progress until some notification occurs will likely hang the thread. - 4 A thread running in the restricted context shall not initiate any UPC++ collective operation (\$12). - 5 The in_progress function can be used to query whether the calling thread is currently running in the restricted context.